 Shake the quinoa of any excess liquid.
 Combine the rinsed quinoa and water in a medium saucepan over medium-high heat.
 Bring to a boil then reduce to a low simmer and cook, uncovered, until the liquid is absorbed by the quinoa, 10 to 15 minutes.

 Move the saucepan off of the heat and cover for five minutes.
 This extra time allows the quinoa to steam and “fluff up.”
 Uncover, and then fluff the quinoa with a fork.
 Set aside to cool slightly.

 When the quinoa has cooled slightly, in a large bowl, combine the quinoa, chickpeas, cucumber, bell pepper, bok choy, nuts, seeds, dried fruit, and the herbs.

-In a small bowl, whisk the olive oil, apple cider vinegar, mustard, honey, salt, and pepper until blended.
+In a small bowl, whisk the olive oil, apple cider vinegar, mustard, honey (or maple syrup), salt, and pepper until blended.

 Pour the dressing over the salad and toss well.
 Taste then adjust with additional salt and pepper as needed.
 For an extra pop of flavor, spritz the juice from a few lemon wedges over the salad.
 Serve.